briqr/briqr.github.io/_pages/about.md

 MSc in computer science from the University of Bonn.

-BSc in computer and software engineering from the technion.
+BSc in computer and software engineering from the Technion.

 Research interests